Chart Color Schemes

 An assessment of population growth drivers in Buff Point reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the population of the suburb of Buff Point is estimated at around 3,752, reflecting an increase of 193 people since the 2021 Census.
-The population in 2021 was reported as 3,559 people.
-This change is inferred from AreaSearch's estimation of the resident population at 3,662 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 14 validated new addresses since the Census date.
-The population density ratio equates to 1,795 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Buff Point's growth of 5.4% since the 2021 census exceeded both the SA4 region (3.7%) and the SA3 area, marking it as a growth leader in the region.
-Overseas migration contributed approximately 51.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Buff Point is around 3,752 as of Feb 2026.
+This reflects an increase of 193 people since the 2021 Census, which reported a population of 3,559 people.
+The change is inferred from the resident population of 3,662 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), along with an additional 14 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,795 persons per square kilometer.
+Buff Point's growth rate of 5.4% since the 2021 census exceeded the SA4 region (3.7%) and the SA3 area.
+Population growth was primarily driven by overseas migration contributing approximately 51.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb is expected to grow by 437 persons to 2041, reflecting an increase of 8.3% in total over the 17 years.
+Based on aggregated SA2-level projections, the suburb of Buff Point is expected to grow by 444 persons to 2041, reflecting a gain of 9.4% in total over the 17-year period.

 Frequently Asked Questions - Population